Our wild blueberry adventure since 2012

-Factory in Sackville, Nova Scotia acts as a primary processing facility where berries are received, washed and processed into semi-product which is packaged into 600kg ocotobins and stored at -22C before being loaded into a container and delivered to customers.
+Factory in Sackville, Nova Scotia acts as a primary processing facility where berries are received, washed and processed into different grades and stored at -22C before being loaded into a container and delivered to customers.

-Our final sorting is done in Poland where we keep active stock of semi-product, ready to be laser sorted.
-This allows us to react quickly to urgent customer needs.
+Depending on the season we also keep some stock of blueberries in our storage in Netherlands in order to be able to meet urgent customer needs.
 For example, there have been numerous occasions where a customer quickly needs a small volume, as production is running short.
-In this case we are ready to deliver the order within days across Europe.
+In this case we are sometimes ready to deliver the order within days across Europe.